lsbardel/python-stdnet/docs/source/examples/search.rst

 One may argue that no-sql databases don't need to provide such feature since search engines such as Solr_, ElasticSearch_ or Sphinx_ can be used to provide a full text search solution.

-Stdnet provides an interface for searching.
+Stdnet provides an :ref:`interface for searching <search>` so that such engines can be used by third party applications.

 .. module:: stdnet.apps.searchengine

 Redis based solution
 ========================

-Stdnet provides with a redis-based solution so that you can have your models stored and indexed in the same redis instance.
+Stdnet also provides a redis-based implementation so that you can have your models stored and indexed in the same redis instance.
 This is a great solution during development and for medium sized applications.
 Installing the search engine is explained in :ref:`redis search <apps-searchengine>` documention.
 It is as easy as

-* :ref:`Register <register-model>` the :class:`WordItem` model which stores
+* :ref:`Registering <register-model>` the :class:`WordItem` model which stores
   the indices for your models
 * Create the search engine singletone::